11.25.2025

 Hurricane Melissa: How to Help

-Project HOPE is on the ground with an emergency response team in Jamaica in the devastating aftermath of Hurricane Melissa.
+Project HOPE is on the ground with an emergency response team in Jamaica, Haiti, and the Dominican Republic in the devastating aftermath of Hurricane Melissa.
 Learn more about our response and how you can help.

-Hurricane Melissa is the strongest recorded hurricane to ever hit Jamaica, causing widespread damage, landslides, and flooding across the island.
-As the storm heads north, our team is monitoring the storm’s impact on the Bahamas, Cuba, the Dominican Republic, and Haiti.
+Hurricane Melissa was the strongest recorded hurricane to ever hit Jamaica and caused widespread damage, landslides, and flooding across the Caribbean.

-Project HOPE’s Emergency Response Team is responding to provide critical health and humanitarian relief to the most affected communities.
+Project HOPE’s Emergency Response Team is on the ground providing critical health and humanitarian relief to the most affected communities.
 Read on to learn more about how you can help.

 >> Read our latest Situation Report